acampa/hello-world/.idea/README.md

 Tutorial repository

 Hello!
 My name is Tony.
-I like to play soccer.
+I like to play soccer